lmcmind85/BasicCAD/README.md

 ### Reflection

-This part was very similar the part prior and took little time.
+This part was very similar the Base because of the corner holes and the center holes.
+In the assembly these holes should line up.
 While creating the first extrude selecting *new* will make it as whole new part in the same Onshape document.
 I almost missed this and it would have caused furture problems for me.

 ---